bartwc/SoftwareSystems/5-fsm/README.md

 on X-Rays.
 As per assignment's description, Figure 2 aims to provide an insightful overview of the states that exist within the 2-Plane System.

-As compared to the 1-Plane System, there are three pedals for Low-Dose X-Ray streaming video.
-Each pedal represents each projection, which are "Frontal", "Lateral", and "Biplane" respectively.
-For readability purposes, "Frontal", "Lateral", and "Biplane" are labelled with "p1", "p2", and "p3" respectively in the interface request list.
+As compared to the 1-Plane System, the value of the events are considered and introduced in the 2-Plane System.
+The values "1", "2", and "3" correspond to "Frontal", "Lateral", and "Biplane" respectively for both the Low-Dose X-Ray projection and the High-Dose X-Ray projection.

-As compared to the 1-Plane System, there are five pedals, 3 "LowDose" and 2 "HighDose", which relate to the 3 Low-Dose X-Ray pedals - p1, p2, p3, and 2 High-Dose X-Ray pedals - one for high dose projection and the other for high dose streaming video respectively.
-When the Low-Dose X-Ray pedal is pressed, The ActionLogic block will initiate a request.startLowVideo and the controller.activateLowVideo will be raised to the value of request.startLowVideo.
-The ActionLogic block will initiate a request.startHighVideo when the High-Dose X-Ray pedal is pressed.

 The "LowDose" state can also progress to the "HighDose" state to address the requirement, "While using low-dose streaming video; surgeons need to be able to temporarily switch to high-dose streaming video, without releasing the low-dose